Enterprise SSO (SAML / OIDC)

 Generate Link Button

-Mapping Roles via SAML
+Mapping Roles and User Properties via SAML

 Editing Enterprise SSO Login Settings